lucasmoten/coinkite-docs/README.md

-# coinkite-docs
+# Coinkite Docs

-Doc repo for all of our products
+Repo for documentation on all of our products.

-Place each project MDs in it's own project folder.
+Place markdown for each project in it's own project folder.

+Various automated build tools will take it from there.